Chapter 13 Bankruptcy in Livingston County

 Following the filing of a Chapter 13 bankruptcy petition, banks must halt their foreclosure proceedings.
 This means that you can keep and continue living in your home, while buying time to negotiate a reasonable mortgage payment schedule with your bank going forward.
 If you want to keep your house but cannot afford to pay your debt in full, Chapter 13 bankruptcy may be right for you.

 We are here to help, not to judge.
 Our focus is not on the past, but on improving your future.
-Call us at the Duke Law Firm, P.C., to schedule your free and confidential half-hour consultation.
-We can be reached by phone at 585-449-4987or by email.
+Call us at the Duke Law Firm, P.C., to schedule your confidential half-hour consultation.
+We can be reached by phone at 585-449-4987 or by email.

 I help people file for bankruptcy relief under the Bankruptcy Code.